- A Conversation with a Prospective

 Veteran Captain:

-Yep, I will go for a little while around
+Yep, I will go for a little while

+going.
 You should plan on trying to make it over.

 Prospective